jdleesmiller/jdleesmiller.github.io/_posts/2017-09-17-counting-states-combinatorics-2048.markdown

   </tbody>
 </table>

 This table also tells us that the highest tile we can reach on the 2x2 board is the `32` tile, because the `64` tile can't occur in a layer with sum 60 or less, and similarly highest reachable tile on the 3x3 board is the `1024` tile.
-This means that the 4x4 board is the smallest square board on which it's possible to reach the `2048` tile.
+This means that the 4x4 board is the smallest square board on which it's possible to reach the `2048` tile [^smallest-board].
 For the 4x4 board, the largest layer sum we can reach without reaching a `2048` tile (and therefore winning) is 9,212, but larger sums would be reachable if we did allow a `2048` tile.

 Taking into account layer reachability, the new estimates for the number of states are: